Science we fund together. Focused studies that make our daily lives safer.

 Samples go to accredited partner laboratories.

-Prepared samples are transferred to our accredited partner laboratories, where standardized procedures detect and quantify microplastics alongside associated contaminants.
+Prepared samples are transferred to our accredited partner laboratories, where standardized procedures detect and quantify microplastics, PFAS, heavy metals, and other contaminants relevant to the study.
 Every step follows strict protocols designed to identify even trace levels, delivering reliable, high-resolution data on what is truly present in the products we use every day.

 Step 04 — Results